Icinga/icinga2/doc/15-features.md

 > **Note**
 >
-> If you are not using any web interface or addon which uses these files
+> If you are not using any web interface or addon which uses these files,
 > you can safely disable this feature.